smart-data-models/dataModel.VerifiableCredentials/Attestation/doc/spec_DE.md

       items:
         properties:
           id:
-            description: 'Property.
-If present, it MUST contain a URL that points to where more information about this instance of evidence can be found.'
+            description: 'If present, it MUST contain a URL that points to where more information about this instance of evidence can be found.'
             type: string
+            x-ngsi:
+              type: Property
           type:
-            description: Property.
-Defines the evidence type
+            description: Defines the evidence type
             items:
               type: string
             type: array
+            x-ngsi:
+              type: Property
         required:
           - id
           - type